jasonkuhrt-archive/gql-examples/prisma-stitch/README.md

 ### TODO

-- [ ] Investigate a better way to type args
 - [ ] See if we can make the playground read from query Journey on boot?
 - [ ] Rename `sent_at` field in `core` schema to `sentAt`.
 Observe how data is migrated.